 In compliance with the Student-Right-to-Know and Campus Security Act of 1990 (Public Law 101-542), it is the policy of the State Center Community College District and Clovis Community College to make available its completion and transfer rates to all current and prospective students.
-Beginning in Fall 2011, a cohort of all certificate- and degree-seeking transfer-seeking first-time, full-time students were tracked over a three year period.
-Their completion and transfer rates are listed below.
-These rates do not represent the success rates of the entire student population at Clovis Community College, nor do they account for student outcomes occurring after this three-year tracking period.
-Based upon the cohort defined above, 36% attained a certificate or degree transferred to a 4-year college during a three year period, from Fall 2011 to Spring 2014.
+A cohort of certificate- and degree- seeking students from Fall 2013 was created and tracked over a three year period.
+Based on that definition, 23.1% of students transferred to a 4-year college or obtained a degree or certificate within three years from Fall 2013 to Spring 2016.